k5tuck/Learn_GoLang/variables/Variables.md

 38, int
 ```

 In order to convert an integer into a string, you must use the `strconv` package.
-The `Itoa()` function will convert an integer into an ASCI string.
+The `Itoa()` function will convert an integer into an ASCII string.

 ```Go
 func main(){